moledoc/depr_showcase/monte-carlo-r/README.md

 ## Name

-Serial and parallel code in R, using Monte-Carlo mehtod as an example.
+Serial and parallel code in R, using Monte-Carlo method as an example.

 ## Purpose